dakmcinnis/store/README.md

 ## Improvements

+- Features to develop:
-- Further develop endpoints for managing & purchasing products
+  - Managing & purchasing products
-- Allow for employees to view analytics about inventory usage
+  - Analytics of inventory usage for employees
-  - Add email notifications before inventory runs out
+    - Option to opt-in to email notifications before inventory runs out
-- Create an administrator employee role and provide transparency over sales & profits
+  - Create adminstrator role for full transparency of sales & profits over time
+- Things to consider: Firebase does not allow you write WebSockets.
+Instead, it provides dynamic updates out-of-the-box, if clients access Firestore directly.
+To enable this functionality, we must:
+    - Begin modifying `firestore.rules` to allow access to certain parts of the database based on user roles (ex: employee or owner)
+    - Document clearly and remain consistent with what operations should be done from endpoints and what should be done directly with Firestore.
+    - Migrate as much logic as possible to triggers, so that they cover modifications from endpoints, the Firebase console and the client.